 Spruce It Up!
 Landscape Gardening Made Easy (Running Time: 31 minutes) — Sprucing up your landscape can be as simple as knowing what you want and getting the right advice to make it happen.
 This do-it-yourself program will help you choose the right plants, know when, where, and how to plant them, and how to keep them healthy for many years to come.
 So get your green thumbs ready and Spruce It Up!

-Tails of Survival: Life in Veterinary Hospitals (Running time: 29 minutes) — Step into the world of modern animal hospitals and see how veterinary medicine has evolved.
+Tails of Survival: Life in Veterinary Hospitals [Retired from Broadcast] (Running time: 29 minutes) — Step into the world of modern animal hospitals and see how veterinary medicine has evolved.
 Through the eyes of emergency doctors and staff, you’ll see life and death decision making for pets that are loved as true family members.

 Taking Care of Business: Henrico’s Economic Development Authority [Retired from Broadcast] (Running time: 25 minutes) — Local businesses are the cornerstone of Henrico County’s fiscal stability, and the recent economic recession presented unique challenges for the county’s Economic Development Authority (EDA).
 As our economy slowly recovers, the EDA continues to support Henrico businesses, as well as promote the county to businesses around the globe as a great place to relocate.
 Join HCTV as we explore the role of the EDA, and how they are working to maintain the quality of life our residents and businesses have come to expect in Taking Care of Business: Henrico’s Economic Development Authority.